tc39/proposal-built-in-modules/README.md

 <!-- Availability & Standardization -->
-Having a standard library readily available at runtime means programs won't have to include the functionality in their libraries reducing the download and parse cost of the program.
+Having a standard library readily available at runtime means programs won't have to include the functionality availabile in the standard library, reducing the download and parse cost of the program.
 The functionality will also be standardized across implementations giving the developer guarentees about quality, behavior and speed.

 <!-- Extensibility -->
-Although JavaScript engines already have the notion of built-ins the standard library will use modules and the `import` syntax to access it.
+Although JavaScript engines already have the notion of built-ins, the standard library will use modules and the `import` syntax to access it.
 This mechanism should already be familiar to developers and will allow them to opt-in to functionality they need.
 Using modules also allows more flexibility when designing the library contents and helps avoiding conflicts with global APIs.